Spinal Cord Injury

 - Violence: Gunshots, knife wounds, and other acts of violence account for about 13% of reported spinal cord injuries.

 - Sports: Full-contact sports such as football and hockey cause approximately 10% of all spinal cord injuries.

-Of course, he also understands that it is not always possible to file suit in the immediate aftermath of a spinal cord injury.
-He knows that many people need weeks or months to recover before they can even begin to think about claiming compensation.
+It is not always possible to file a lawsuit in the immediate aftermath of a spinal cord injury.
+Many people need weeks or months to recover before they can even begin to think about claiming compensation.

 Jason Stephens, founding attorney of Stephens Law Firm, PLLC, has been helping Texas residents fight for compensation for their spinal cord injuries for over 22 years.
 Jason Stephens would love to do the same for you.
-To get started, just give him a call or contact him online to schedule a free consultation.
+To get started, just give him a call at (817) 420-7000 or contact his law office in Fort Worth online to schedule a free consultation.